merenlab/anvio/anvio/docs/artifacts/pan-db.md

 An anvi’o database that contains **key information associated with your gene clusters**.

-This is vital for its pangenomic analsis, hence the name.
+This is vital for its pangenomic analysis, hence the name.

 This is the output of the program %(anvi-pan-genome)s, which can be run after you've created a %(genomes-storage-db)s with the genomes you want to analyze.
 That script will identify your gene clusters and put them in a pan-db.